 The name of the organization shall be the Joe P. Eblen Intermediate School Chapter of The National Junior Beta Club.

 The time and place of meetings of this chapter of The National Junior Beta Club shall be decided upon only after consultation with, and upon the approval of, the executive head of Joe P. Eblen Intermediate School.

-This chapter of The National Junior Beta Club will meet once each month, preferably on a Tuesday afternoon, prior to the dismissal of school.
+This chapter of The National Junior Beta Club will meet once each month prior to the dismissal of school.